How to Apply to the Social Welfare PhD Program

 UC Berkeley Online Application for Graduate Admission

-All applicants to the MSW Program at Berkeley apply for graduate admission online, through the UC Berkeley Graduate and Professional Application for Admission.
+All applicants to doctoral study at Berkeley apply for graduate admission online, through the UC Berkeley Graduate and Professional Application for Admission.

 The online application becomes available in early September each year.
 Berkeley Social Welfare only admits for the fall semester each academic year; no spring or summer admissions are offered.